Openscapes/quarto-website-tutorial/first-observations.md

 ### Download instead of fork

-Forking might not always be the way to go - you can't fork into the same GitHub user account or organization so if for example you want to make a copy of [2021-Cloud-Hackathon](https://github.com/nasa-openscapes/2021-Cloud-Hackathon) repo within the same NASA-Openscapes GitHub Organization, you'll need to do the following.
+Forking might not always be the way to go - you can't fork into the same GitHub user account or organization so if for example you want to make a copy of [2021-Cloud-Hackathon](https://github.com/nasa-openscapes/2021-Cloud-Hackathon) repo within the same NASA-Openscapes GitHub Organization, you'll need to download instead of fork.
 In this case, follow these steps to download and copy into a new repository, and set up the GitHub Action separately.

 #### Download github repo files